 Spanish is the official language of 21 countries and is one of the official languages of the United Nations and the European Union.
-In the European Union, Spain plays a major role and is Britain’s third most important trading partner.
-The 19 Spanish-speaking countries of Latin America offer vast potential in terms of trade and investment.
-You will extend your knowledge of the language and the culture of Spanish speaking countries and gain the confidence to communicate in Spanish.
+Spain is currently Britain’s third most important trading partner.
+The 19 Spanish-speaking countries of Latin America offer vast potential in terms of trade and investment also.
+Throughout the course, you will extend your knowledge of the language and the culture of Spanish speaking countries and gain the confidence to communicate in Spanish.

 What will I study?